DataMa-Solutions/docs/extensions/datama-compare/settings/settings.md

 ### 2.1.
 Configuration

 - **Number of bar before aggregation**: Number of elements you want to display in an opening step.
 4 elements is the number by default.
-- **Y axis auto scaling**: Start the Y scale at zero or let datama adjust the best Y scale for you.
+- **Y axis auto scaling**: Start the Y scale at zero or let Datama adjust the best Y scale for you.
 This help to better display small variations.
 - **Open biggest/focused element by default**:Let the extension directly open the step with the main variation at each loading of the graph.
 - **Draw links between elements**: Make appears a thin links between each step of the waterfall
 - **Reverse axis**: Rotate the graph from 90°